legacysurvey/legacysurvey/pages/dr4/description.rst

 Morphological Classification
 ============================

-??ADM is this the same for all of the Legacy Surveys?

 The Tractor fitting can allow any of the source properties or image calibration parameters (such as the PSF) to float.
-Only the source properties were allowed to float in DR4 (??ADM is this still true).
+Only the source properties were allowed to float in DR4.
 These are continuous properties for the object centers, fluxes, and the shape parameters.
 There is also the discrete choice of which model type to use.
-In DR4, five morphological types are used: point sources (??ADM is this still true), "simple" galaxies (an exponential profile with a fixed 0.45\ |Prime| effective radius and round profile), deVaucouleurs profiles
+In DR4, five morphological types are used: point sources, "simple" galaxies (an exponential profile with a fixed 0.45\ |Prime| effective radius and round profile), deVaucouleurs profiles
 (elliptical galaxies), exponential profiles (spiral galaxies), and composite profiles that are deVaucouleurs + exponential (with the same source center).
 The total numbers of the different morphological types in DR4 are: